FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_SSO_configuration.md

 The default SSO configuration files are:

 -   `sso-admin.xml` – Configure the SSO for administrator component.
-For a sample of a `sso-admin.xml` file, refer <a href="../../r_st_sample_admin" class="MCXref xref">Sample SSO configuration file for administrators</a>.
+For a sample of a `sso-admin.xml` file, refer [Sample SSO configuration file for administrators](../../r_st_sample_admin).
 -   `sso-enduser.xml` – Configure the SSO for end-user component.
-For a sample of a `sso-enduser.xml` file, refer to <a href="../../r_st_sample_end-users" class="MCXref xref">Sample SSO configuration file for end-users</a>.
+For a sample of a `sso-enduser.xml` file, refer to [Sample SSO configuration file for end-users](../../r_st_sample_end-users).
 -   `krb5-login.conf` – A Kerberos configuration file.
 -   `sample-kerberos.keytab` – A Kerberos `.keytab` file.